shubi4/WS205/exercise_2/tweetwordcount/README.txt

    NOTE: This will create the database Tcount and table Tweetwordcount inside.
 The db and table names are case-sensitive.
 4. Run the streamparse application: sparse run
-   When the application runs, you will see a stream of words which are alos being written to the postgres db.
-Stop the application anytime using Ctrl-Create
+   When the application runs, you will see a stream of words which are also being written to the postgres db.
+Stop the application anytime using Ctrl-C
 5. Run the python script finalwords.py to see counts for a single word or all words (leave out the parameter).
 Run histogram.py to see all words with a specific range of occurrences.
 6. To create a bar chart called plot.png, run top20.py